 VanEck Vectors Oil Services ETF

-The VanEck Vectors Oil Services ETF (OIH) fell 3.6% in the week ending June 19.
-The ETF tracks an index of the top 25 US listed OFS (oilfield service) companies.
-OIH is a good proxy for playing energy prices because OFS companies’ fortunes tend to be closely linked to those of upstream or E&P (energy and production) companies.
+The VanEck Vectors Oil Services ETF (OIH) lost ~1.2% in the week to June 12.
+OIH tracks an index of the top 25 US listed OFS (oilfield equipment and services) companies.
+OIH is a good proxy for playing energy prices because OFS companies’ fortunes tend to be closely linked to those of upstream or E&P (exploration and production) companies.

-It would then follow that OIH would mirror the performance of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+OIH mirrored the performance of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
 XOP tracks an index of predominantly upstream E&P companies.
-Last week, XOP fell 2%—see the above graph.
-So, OIH fell more than XOP at the end of the week.
-Refer to the previous part of this series to learn more about XOP’s performance last week.
+Last week, XOP lost 0.93%—see the above graph.
+XOP and OIH’s movements were quite similar throughout the week, but OIH fell more than XOP at the end of the week.
+Refer to the last part in this series to learn more about XOP’s performance last week.

-As we noted earlier, the United States Oil Fund (USO) fell 1.23%, while the United States Natural Gas Fund (UNG) rose ~2% in the week ending June 19.
+As we noted earlier, the United States Oil Fund (USO) and United States Natural Gas Fund (UNG) tracked energy prices higher last week.
+USO gained ~2% and UNG gained ~7% in the week to June 12.
 These commodity ETFs track changes in prompt futures prices.

 OFS companies, as the name suggests, provide equipment and services that help E&P companies extract energy.
 These can range from resource analyses even before a well is drilled, to the equipment used for drilling and energy transport.

 OIH tracks a capitalization-weighted index.
 So, like we saw with XLE in Part 1, OIH can also be prone to dominance by a handful of large companies.
-Together, industry leaders Schlumberger (SLB) and Halliburton (HAL) account for almost a third of OIH’s holdings.
+Together, industry leaders Schlumberger (SLB) and Halliburton (HAL) account for almost one-third of OIH’s holdings.

-Indeed, just the top five holdings—including Baker Hughes (BHI), National Oilwell Varco (NOV), and Cameron International (CAM)—together with Schlumberger and Halliburton, account for about half of OIH.
-This makes OIH not only a very industry-specific security, but also very reliant on the fortunes of a handful of big companies.
+Indeed, just the top five holdings—including Baker Hughes (BHI), National Oilwell Varco (NOV), Cameron International (CAM), Schlumberger, and Halliburton—account for about half of OIH.
+This makes OIH not only a very industry-specific security, but also one that relies on the fortunes of a handful of large companies.